s-fereidooni/CSE151A_matchmaker/README.md

 Kaleigh: Worked on code and documentation for milestone 3 notebook and wrote answers for questions in the readme as well as documentation in the notebook itself.
 Collaborated in assessing which model to choose for the task.

 Joshua: Worked on datapreprocessing, code for exploration notebook, and developing the first model.
 Contributed towards the readme file of the first milestone as well.

+Oscar: worked on code and documentation for milestone 5 notebook, developing 3rd model, and worked on initial README in milestone 1.